 Australia now lags behind other countries in preventing and responding to sexual harassment88.
 The Sex Discrimination Commissioner, Kate Jenkins, said in a landmark report last year that the current legal and regulatory system is simply no longer fit for purpose89.
 This report followed the National Inquiry into Sexual Harassment in Australian Workplaces.
 She proposed a new model that is "evidence-based, victim-focused and framed through a gender and intersectional lens.
 It is also based on existing legal frameworks to avoid duplication, ambiguity and undue burden on employers"90.
-She described this as a shift from the "current reactive model, that requires complaints from individuals, to a proactive model, which will require positive actions from employers^{91"}.
+She described this as a shift from the "current reactive model, that requires complaints from individuals, to a proactive model, which will require positive actions from employers91".

 The legal onus has always been on employers to create workplaces that are equal and safe, free from harassment of any kind, including sexual harassment.
-Yet the report found,
+Yet the report found, never report it.
+They fear the impact that complaining will have on their reputation, career prospects and relationships within their community or industry92".

 "Overwhelmingly, the Commission heard that the current system for addressing workplace sexual harassment in Australia is complex and confusing for victims and employers to understand and navigate.
 It also places a heavy burden on individuals to make a complaint.
-Yet most people who experience sexual harassment never report it.
-They fear the impact that complaining will have on their reputation, career prospects and relationships within their community or industry^{92''}.
+Yet most people who experience sexual harassment